 Follow these tips to ensure your home is in tip-top shape.

-- Power wash the outside of your home
+1. Power wash the outside of your home.

 The heat and humidity can cause mold and mildew to grow faster on your home’s exterior.
 Use a power washer with a mildew remover compatible with your siding.

 Check your deck to see if any boards look like they’re rotting.
 Have them replaced.
-You can also check if your deck needs to be resealed by pouring a little water on it.
+Pour water on your deck to see if the boards should be resealed.
 If the water beads into small puddles, it is okay.
 If it sinks into the wood, you should reseal it to protect against water damage.

-Inspect beneath your eaves for loose debris that might have collected there.
+Inspect beneath your eaves for loose debris that might have accumulated there.
 Whenever you see gunk or leaves, collect and remove it.
 Next, inspect your roof’s flashing or metal strips typically found around chimneys, vents, satellite dishes, and skylights.
-It can loosen during a harsh rainstorm or hail storm, causing potential water leakage.
+It can loosen during a harsh rainstorm or hailstorm, causing potential water leakage.

 Ensure that the fan is functioning well, the coils are clean, and there isn’t faulty wiring that could cause a fire.
 Don’t forget to change your filter.